vdemeester/xmonad-config/README.md

   As I'm most of the time on a [bepo](http://bepo.fr), I'm remapping almost all the keys to get the same behavior on a bepo keyboard and on a qwerty keyboard.

-* The status bar is powered by dzen2 and conky(-cli).
+* The status bar is powered by xmobar
-* Notifications are using dzen2 too
+* Notifications are using dzen2 -- ?
 * Heavily use of Prompt and ScratchPad (using a customized version of the ScratchPadKeys module from pbrisbin)
 * Named-based workspace (1-media, 2-chat, …)
 * Per-workspace layout and more default layout than stock ones

-Dzen2 (with conky) status bar is launched when xmonad start and will be killed and re-launched if xmonad is re-launched.

 ### Modules